Chinnasf/My-Notes-on-Applied-ML/KTH_SS25/first_day.md

 * What does `def __init__()` is?
     * Example of `__init__` in slide 30.
 * Mention the difference between CPU, GPU, and TPU.
+    * [**PARTIAL ANSWER**](https://www.liquidweb.com/gpu/vs-tpu/): A TPU (tensor processing unit) is a specialized chip designed for deep learning and artificial intelligence.
+Unlike GPUs, which handle a variety of parallel computing tasks, TPUs focus exclusively on processing tensor operations, the core computations in neural networks.
+    * Google developed TPUs to accelerate AI workloads efficiently, particularly for machine learning models running on TensorFlow.
+These chips power everything from language models to image recognition systems, offering high performance with lower energy consumption than traditional GPUs.
 * Does NNs require CV?
 * Can one process real-time input data with these tools?
 * What is a `context manager` in Python?
 When is it needed?
 A brief explanation [here](https://book.pythontips.com/en/latest/context_managers.html).